donnyt/pricing-engine/docs/howto_cli_zoho_sqlite.md

-# HOWTO: Using the CLI for Pricing and Zoho Analytics Data
+# HOWTO: Using the CLI and API for Pricing Engine

-This guide explains how to use the CLI to fetch data from Zoho Analytics, store it in SQLite, and run the pricing engine (with LLM reasoning support).
+This guide explains how to use the CLI to fetch data from Zoho Analytics, store it in SQLite, run the pricing engine, and use the unified FastAPI application for API access and Google Chat integration.

 ---